-Mirlitons are a type of pale green squash, they have a clean, crisp texture and taste like a cross between a zucchini and a cucumber.
+Mirlitons, also called vegetable pears in Louisiana, are more commonly know as chayote.
+A type of pale green squash, they have a clean, crisp texture and taste like a cross between a zucchini and a cucumber.

 - 7 mirlitons